Flowpack/varnish/Documentation/Index.rst

 the server.
 These include ``X-Site`` & ``X-Cache-Tags``.
 If those headers aren't present the page won't be cached.
 This is likely due to the page not being cacheable or headers being disabled.

-Enable debug logging by changing the configuration setting ``MOC.Varnish.log.backendOptions.severityThreshold`` to '%LOG_DEBUG%'
+Enable debug logging by changing the configuration setting ``Flowpack.Varnish.log.backendOptions.severityThreshold`` to '%LOG_DEBUG%'

-Also make sure the setting ``MOC.Varnish.cacheHeaders.disabled`` is not enabled.
+Also make sure the setting ``Flowpack.Varnish.cacheHeaders.disabled`` is not enabled.

 =========================
 Command